 and Mars come into opposition every 26 months;

-so they could see for themselves.
+so they could see the canals for themselves.
 Wells (riding

 the wave of Mars mania) mentions more preparation